The Fall Colors of Florida’s Historic Coast

 The waves of the Atlantic Ocean are soothing to the ear, especially when you combine them with a panoramic view from just about any table at The Reef Restaurant.
 The azure blue ocean meets the unobstructed sky as the occasional shrimp boat and sailboat passes by in the distance.
 At the North Beach access in Ponte Vedra Beach, you can enjoy the pristine blue ocean from the same spot where Ponce de Leon viewed it some 500 years ago.

-There may be no better way to enjoy the sunset over the ancient city skyline than from a scenic Red Boat Water Tour or Schooner Freedom sunset tour on the Matanzas Bay.
+There may be no better way to enjoy the sunset over the ancient city skyline than from a scenic Red Boat Tours or Schooner Freedom sunset tour on the Matanzas Bay.
 Unless, of course, you happen to be dining out on the deck at Cap’s on the Water or Palm Valley Fish Camp and Valley Smoke BBQ in Ponte Vedra Beach.
 There, stunning sunsets over the Intracoastal Waterway are served with equally colorful cuisine and cocktails.